liebki/SteamGamesNet/README.md

 ```

-## License
+## License 📜

 SteamGamesNet is licensed under the GNU General Public License v3.0.

+You can read the full license details of the GNU General Public License v3.0 [here](https://choosealicense.com/licenses/gpl-3.0/).

+SteamGamesNet is licensed under the GNU General Public License v3.0.
 This project is not endorsed by Steam/Valve and does not reflect the views or opinions of Steam/Valve or anyone officially involved in managing it.
 Steam is a trademark and/or registered trademark of Valve.

-You can read the full license details of the GNU General Public License v3.0 here: [GNU](https://choosealicense.com/licenses/gpl-3.0/)

-## Roadmap
-The following items are planned for future releases:

-- Implement a method to get the app data using the name
-- Implement a method to get the app ID using the name
-- and more...

-## DISCLAIMER SECTION
+## Disclaimer ⚠️

 #### [Read the full disclaimer in the DISCLAIMER.md file!](https://github.com/liebki/SteamGamesNet/blob/master/DISCLAIMER.md)